British Values Statement

 Tolerance of those of Different Faiths and Beliefs

 Despite being a faith school, we welcome pupils from other faiths or none.
 As we grow, our intake is becoming more ethnically and religiously diverse which is adding to the richness of our community.
-Tolerance is emphasised through our RE and PSHE curricula and our assemblies’ programme, which celebrates key dates and festivals of other faiths and gives pupils an understanding of the beliefs and customs that underpin them.
+Tolerance is emphasised through our RE and PSHE curriculum and our assemblies’ programme, which celebrates key dates and festivals of other faiths and gives pupils an understanding of the beliefs and customs that underpin them.

 Pupils benefit from the opportunity of hearing about different communities and faith traditions in the UK and the world, and we encourage parents and others to share their culture and customs with the children.